The EGPRN research strategy has been developed to promote research in primary care.

 In order to promote research in general practice, a stepwise strategy has been adopted by EGPRN:

 Projects that do not yet have the gravitas associated with a collaborative study are encouraged.
 Young researchers and researchers from countries where general practice/primary care is developing as a scientific discipline, will be encouraged to perform good research.

-Researchers must present their project ideas at least as a one-slide five-minute presentation in order to be eligible to apply for funding.
+Researchers must have presented their project idea, at least as a one-slide five-minute presentation, at an EGPRN conference in order to be eligible to apply for funding.